 This time round the work on the tower was actually finished within 8 years.

-The architect was inspired by the Old Town Bridge Tower and added more sculptures, and changed the roof (with the addition of roof spiers).
+The architect was inspired by the Old Town Bridge Tower at the end of the Charles Bridge and added more sculptures, and changed the roof (with the addition of roof spiers).

 The original height of 44 metres is where the viewing platforms are today, but the whole tower is 65 metres tall.